-4 Harvard scholars win Arts and Sciences professorships
+4 Harvard scholars win Arts and Sciences Professorships

 Louis Menand, Lee Simpkins Family Professor of Arts and Sciences

-“I was very surprised to receive the letter from Mike Smith informing me of this appointment,” said Menand, a Pulitzer Prize-winner who is widely considered one of the foremost modern scholars of American studies.
+“I was very surprised to receive the letter from Mike Smith informing me of this appointment,” said Menand, a Pulitzer Prize winner who is widely considered one of the foremost modern scholars of American studies.
 “I can think of many colleagues who are more deserving of recognition, but I am of course very grateful to Mike and to everyone else in University Hall for naming me.”

 Menand is the author of “The Metaphysical Club,” a detailed history of American intellectual and philosophical life in the 19th and 20th centuries, which won the Pulitzer and the Francis Parkman Prize in 2002.
 He is currently writing a book on postwar cultural history, and will use the funds awarded by this professorship to further his research on the topic.